Current Lab Members

 |

-I am interested in integrating social science, disease ecology, and decision science methods to provide decision support for managing wildlife diseases, invasive species, and complex natural resource challenges across a variety of systems.
-I'm working right now to provide decision support for natural resource management agencies battling chronic wasting disease in free-ranging deer and elk populations in the Greater Yellowstone Ecosystem and across the country.
+My research integrates social science, disease ecology, and decision science methods to provide decision support for managing wildlife diseases, invasive species, and complex natural resource challenges across a variety of systems.
+I'm working right now to provide decision support for wildlife management agencies battling chronic wasting disease in free-ranging deer and elk populations in the Greater Yellowstone Ecosystem and across the country.

 |